 A future for tiny?

 Cascadia is teeming with single-family houses.
-Portland and Seattle’s residential zoning is predominantly single-family, with 42 () and of each city covered by single-family residential zoning, respectively.
+Portland and Seattle’s residential zoning is predominantly single-family, with 42 (see page 46) and 54 percent of each city covered by single-family residential zoning, respectively.
 Statewide, Oregon and Washington’s housing stock is over two-thirds single-family houses.
 In British Columbia, nearly half of all homes are single-family.

 All three jurisdictions would benefit from more housing variety, including multifamily apartments, townhouses, and mixed-use buildings.
 They would also gain from integrating more housing into the existing single-family neighborhoods that dominate the region’s cities and towns.
-These small dwellings can without changing the look and feel of the community.
+These small dwellings can increase density in existing neighborhoods without changing the look and feel of the community.

 A growing community of tiny house enthusiasts is devoting itself to taking on tiny house challenges.
 Advocates such as Eli Spevak and Dee Williams are working to find new legal pathways for tiny houses.
 And organizations such as the American Tiny House Association provide educational resources for tiny house hopefuls.

-Whatever the path, cities in Cascadia can embrace tiny living as one small piece of our housing future.
+Whatever the path, cities in Cascadia [and beyond] can embrace tiny living as one small piece of our housing future.

 Founded in 1993, Sightline Institute is committed to making the Northwest a global model of sustainability, with strong communities, a green economy, and a healthy environment.
 They work to promote smart policy ideas and monitor the region’s progress towards sustainability.